YerobeGG/YerobeGG/README.md

 - 🔭 I’m currently working on projects related to Python, TypeScript with React.

-- 🌱 Always learning something new; Python, TipeScript, Java, HTML, CSS, MySQL, React.
+- 🌱 Always learning something new; Python, TypeScript, Java, HTML, CSS, MySQL, React.

 - 👨‍💻 Some of my projects are available on this GitHub but still working on it and on private.